Breast Reduction Surgery

 Where is the nipple placed during surgery?
 Is it taken off and replaced?

 Preoperative markings are made before surgery to locate the optimal position of the nipple on the newly shaped breast.
 In surgery, the patient is sat up on the operating room table to confirm the nipple is centered on the breast in the most aesthetically pleasing position.
-Except in vary rare cases of extremely long breasts, the nipple is not detached from the breast.
+Except in very rare cases of extremely long breasts, the nipple is not detached from the breast.
 It is left attached to the breast tissue (the breast pedicle) and this preserves blood and nerve supply.
 In the rare situation when the nipple is removed and placed as a graft, the patient will lose nipple sensation and may notice pigment changes involving the areola.

 Will my nipple have sensation after surgery?